NSSAC/SPREAD_interventions_public/README.md

 Run the generated `./run.sh` to submit the jobs to SLURM.

-Once all jobs have completed successfully, run `python gather_outputs.py` to collect outputs and create plots.
+Once all jobs have completed successfully, run `python gather_outputs.py -l` to collect outputs and create plots.

 ### Example invocations (no SLURM)